greg-raven/Uncommon-Sense/_posts/2016-10-07-we-get-to-pick-and-choose.md

 ---
-title: 'We get to pick and choose'
+title: "We get to pick and choose"
 layout: post
 categories:
 - immigration